 SLIC is responsible for considering a small number of specified legal matters or issues, as brought to SLIC’s attention by OLSC or raised by SLIC’s members.
 In contrast, the LRC’s role is to discuss and communicate legal risk broadly, which may cover among other things specific legal matters and issues, approaches to identifying and managing legal risk within agencies’ areas of responsibility, and the capability of government lawyers and legal practices to manage legal risk.
 This may extend to proposing initiatives for the broader AGLS to be implemented by other AGLS Committees.

-The LRC will complement SLIC, and will form part of the broader legal risk ecosystem (which also encompasses the role of agencies, OLSC and ministers, the operation of the Legal Services Directions, the ongoing collaboration and consultation among government lawyers, and other education, training, information sharing and networking initiatives of the AGLS).
+The LRC complements SLIC, and forms part of the broader legal risk ecosystem (which also encompasses the role of agencies, OLSC and ministers, the operation of the Legal Services Directions, the ongoing collaboration and consultation among government lawyers, and other education, training, information sharing and networking initiatives of the AGLS).
 What this means in practice will depend on the context of particular issues.
 As and when appropriate, the LRC may identify issues worthy of SLIC’s attention, or review or triage issues before they go to SLIC.

-The LRC will also be a forum to implement or disseminate outcomes from SLIC if requested by them, or to discuss matters which are not included on SLIC’s agenda.
+The LRC is a forum to implement or disseminate outcomes from SLIC if requested by them, or to discuss matters which are not included on SLIC’s agenda.

-The Legal Risk Committee will meet at least four times per year.
+The Legal Risk Committee will meet at least 4 times per year.

-OLSC will provide secretariat support to the LRC including assisting to develop agendas and meeting papers and arrange meeting logistics.
+OLSC provides secretariat support to the LRC including assisting to develop agendas and meeting papers and arrange meeting logistics.